nganga-lewis/Fetal-Health-Study/README.md

 revealing light on fetal heart rate (FHR), fetal movements, uterine contractions, and other factors.<br />

 ## Objective
 We create machine learning algorithms that can accurately predict and classify the health of the fetus.
-This will be done in the following stages:
+This will be done in the following stages:<br / >
 1.Data Cleaning <br />
 2.Exploration <br />
 3.Feature Engineering <br />